Benj3037/M4-Group-Assignment-2/README.md

 # M4-Group-Assignment-2
 Submitted: 14/02/2024

-Created by Benjamin, Camilla and Tobias
+Created by Benjamin, Camilla and Tobias.

 ## Part 1 Semantic search using Text and GIFs